awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeStateMachine.md

 + `states:StopExecution`

 **Note**
-Currently, this action is only supported in the following AWS Regions:
+This action is only supported in the following AWS Regions:
 us\-west\-2
 us\-east\-1
 us\-east\-2